GCDigitalFellows/GCDRI_databases/sections/4-updatefield.md

+#Updating fields

-4. Add another field for "program_level" to the existing table
+1. Add another field for "program_level" to the existing table
 	```
 	--ADD ANOTHER FIELD TO THE PROGRAMS TABLE
 	ALTER TABLE programs